Middle Passage to Education

 Middle School Students & Parents

-This Event will engage students and their parents in plenary sessions and interactive workshops where they will learn practical strategies for optimizing the high school experience through strategic planning and parental advocacy.
+This event engages students and their parents in plenary sessions and interactive workshops where they will learn practical strategies for optimizing the high school experience through strategic planning and parental advocacy.
 Participants will learn how to make effective use of both school and community based resources.

 In 2015 PPS board was the only Oregon school district to approve “Ethnic Studies” as an elective course for high school students.
 However, as members of the Black community in Portland, we are responsible for standing together to create well-designed, culturally-relevant, sustainable programming to enlighten youth about their rich, and multifaceted Heritage.
 In this way, we increase the likelihood that Black students will leave high school ready to take on challenges in the workplace, as citizens and in higher education.